DOS Days

 Test Drive II: The Duel took the original game and added a single opponent to race against.
 Unlike the five cars you got in Test Drive, there was now only two: the Ferrari F40 and Porsche 959.
 The game adds the concept of three lanes in some places, a working rear-view mirror that shows what's going on behind you, and some other niceties that give you more control, such as the need to actually stop at gas stations close to the pump to complete the stage.
 The in-car dashboards retain their authentic look from the first game, which was always considered a nice feature.

 Test Drive II's enhancements are all very welcome, and overall make the game a more enjoyable experience that will cause you to want to spend more time playing.
 The police are not only on the roads, but can also be seen trying to flag you down by the side of the road.
-The addition of 12 skillsets similar to Accolade's Grand Prix Circuit give you the chance to use an automatic gearbox in the easier ones as well as slower opponents and less dense traffic, making the game more accessible to beginners.
-More more of a challenge, skill levels 5 to 12 provide a progressively more difficult experience, all with you wrangling with a manual gearbox.
+The addition of 12 skillsets similar to Accolade's Grand Prix Circuit give you the chance to use an automatic gearbox in the easier ones, and have slower opponents and less dense traffic which make the game more accessible to beginners.
+For more of a challenge, skill levels 5 to 12 provide a progressively more difficult experience, all with you wrangling with a manual gearbox.
 The computer opponent uses more of his car's speed, the police are faster too, and the traffic density increases.
 On the plus side, completing sections will net you more points the higher up the skill ladder you choose.

 Apparently borrowing an idea from its golf games, Accolade/Distinctive added the option to load more scenery and cars.
 Test Drive II Scenery Disk: California Challenge provided you with a route from the Redwoods of Eureka down to the border of Mexico.
 Test Drive II: The Supercars added five news cars, many of which were present in the original Test Drive game: the RUF Twin Turbo, Lotus Turbo Esprit, Lamborghini Countach, Ferrari Testarossa, and the Chevrolet Corvette ZR1.
 A second 'car pack' called Test Drive II: The Muscle Cars added the Chevrolet Camaro ZL-1, Dodge Charger, Pontiac GTO, Shelby Mustang GT Cobra, and the Corvette Stingray.
 Finally, a second scenery disk, European Challenge, allowed you to take in the sights of The Netherlands, Germany, Switzerland, Italy, France and Spain.
 All these add-ons can be installed at the same time - something other games with expansion pack offerings sometimes struggle with.